-Spearman C. Godsey Science Center
+Mercer University, Spearman C. Godsey, Science & Research Center

-The $44 million, 143,410-SF Spearman C. Godsey Science Center gives undergraduates at Mercer University access to 60 state-of-the-art teaching and research labs, accommodating a growing enrollment and research activity in chemistry, biology and neurosciences.
+The $44 million, 143,410-SF Spearman C. Godsey Science Center gives undergraduates at Mercer University access to 60+ state-of-the-art teaching and research labs, accommodating a growing enrollment and research activity in chemistry, biology, and neurosciences.

 The Patterson Building was demolished to make room for the signature structure, which now anchors a science quadrangle incorporating School of Medicine and School of Engineering facilities and Willet Science Center.